arangodb/arangodb/Documentation/Books/Manual/Administration/MasterSlave/ServerLevelSetup.md

 This page describes the replication process based on a complete ArangoDB instance.
 That means that all included databases will be replicated.

-**Note:** Server-level Setup is available in ArangoDB 3.3.0 and higher.
+**Note:** Server-level Setup is available only from version 3.3.0.

 Setting up a working master-slave replication requires two ArangoDB instances:
-* **master**: this is the instance that all data-modification operations should be directed to
+* **master**: this is the instance where all data-modification operations should be directed to
-* **slave**: on this instance, we'll start a replication applier, and this will fetch data from the master database's write-ahead log and apply its operations locally
+* **slave**: this is the instance that replicates the data from the master.
+We will start a _replication applier_ on it, and it will fetch data from the master _write-ahead log_ and apply its operations locally

-For the following example setup, we'll use the instance *tcp://master.domain.org:8529* as the master, and the instance *tcp://slave.domain.org:8530* as a slave.
+For the following example setup, we will use the instance *tcp://master.domain.org:8529* as the _master_, and the instance *tcp://slave.domain.org:8530* as a _slave_.

-The goal is to have all data of all databases on master *tcp://master.domain.org:8529* be replicated to the slave instance *tcp://slave.domain.org:8530*.
+The goal is to have all data of all databases on _master_ *tcp://master.domain.org:8529* be replicated to the _slave_ instance *tcp://slave.domain.org:8530*.

-On the **master**, nothing special needs to be done, as all write operations will automatically be logged in the master's write-ahead log (WAL).
+On the **master**, nothing special needs to be done, as all write operations will automatically be logged in the master's _write-ahead log_ (WAL).

 All-in-one setup
 ----------------